shiyu52524/12Monkeys/README.md

 	* mutiprogressing.Pool is used（although there are crashes and bugs caused by the method）
 	* you can change progress num by calling muliprogress_handler.core
 	* if you have more suggestions about mutiprogressing, pls tell me
+* page parsing and content crawling are separate. the response.text or json files will be downloaded in local database
 * depend on redis & mongoDB, you should start those services before running
 * restarting at breakpoint is supported
 * a json parser is included